martenframework/marten/docs/versioned_docs/version-0.1/development/settings.md

 end
 ```

-It should be noted that the [`Marten#configure`](pathname:///api/Marten.html#configure(env%3ANil|String|Symbol%3Dnil%2C%26)-class-method) method can be called with an additional argument in order to ensure that the underlying settings are defined for a specific environment only:
+It should be noted that the [`Marten#configure`](pathname:///api/Marten.html#configure(env%3ANil|String|Symbol%3Dnil%2C%26)-class-method) method can be called with an additional argument to ensure that the underlying settings are defined for a specific environment only:

 ```crystal
 Marten.configure :development do |config|